rec/gitz/doc/git-stripe.rst

     Starting with a given commit ID, and moving backwards from there, push each commit ID to its own disposable branch name.

-    Useful if CI has missed some of your commit IDs because you rebased or pushed a sequences of commits too fast.
+    Useful to bring these commits to the attention of your CI if has missed some of your commit IDs because you rebased or pushed a sequences of commits too fast.

 EXAMPLES
 ========

-    ``Assume current branch is master:``
+    ``Assume the current branch is master:``

     ``git stripe``
         Pushes HEAD~, HEAD~2 and HEAD~3 into their own branches named